 The Company purchases commercial and industrial laundry products, dry cleaning machines, boilers and other products for distribution from a number of manufacturers and suppliers.
 The major manufacturers of the products sold by the Company are American Dryer Corporation, Chicago Dryer Company, Cleaver Brooks Inc., Continental Girbau, Inc., Dexter Laundry, Inc., FMB Group, Fulton Thermal Corp., Kannegiesser ETECH, Maytag Corporation, Pellerin Milnor Corporation, Unipress Corporation and Whirlpool Corporation.
-Purchases from four manufacturers accounted for a total of approximately 73% and 70% of the Company's product purchases for fiscal 2023, respectively.
+Purchases from four manufacturers accounted for a total of approximately 73% and 70% of the Company's product purchases for fiscal 2024 and fiscal 2023, respectively.
 No other manufacturers accounted for more than 10% of product purchases during fiscal 2024 or fiscal 2023.
 The Company believes that it has good working relationships with its current manufacturers and suppliers.
-The Company has contracts with several of the manufacturers and suppliers of the products in certain areas and, in certain cases, favorable pricing and other terms.
+The Company has contracts with several of the manufacturers and suppliers of the products which the Company sells and has established, long-standing relationships with most of its manufacturers and suppliers.
+The Company believes that such relationships provide the Company with certain competitive advantages, including exclusivity for certain products in certain areas and, in certain cases, favorable pricing and other terms.
 While the Company has generally not experienced difficulty in purchasing products it distributes, supply chain constraints in recent years have resulted in extended inventory lead times and resulting delays in fulfilling certain orders, as well as increases in product costs.